thecodingmachine/metahydrator/README.md

 Class `MetaHydrator` uses instances of `HydratingHandlerInterface` to parse and validate raw input.
 Such an instance should parse specific key(s) in input array (using a configured instance of `ParserInterface`), and may throw an exception (`Invalid`).
-In `HydratingHandler` implementation of `HydratingHandlerInterface`, one specific key in input array data is handled, ie the value located at that key is parsed and, if parsing was successful, parsed value is validated.
+In `SimpleHydratingHandler` implementation of `HydratingHandlerInterface`, one specific key in input array data is handled, ie the value located at that key is parsed and, if parsing was successful, parsed value is validated.
 Keep in mind that this validation should not consider other parsed values, since a handler does not wait for all values to be parsed before checking for its handled value sanity.